TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 2/Ruth 2.9.md

 ---

-Let thine eyes be on the field that they do reap, and go thou after them: have I not charged the young men that they shall not touch thee? and when thou art athirst, go unto the vessels, and drink of that which the young men have drawn.
+Let your eyes be on the field that they reap, and go after them.
+Haven't I commanded the young men not to touch you?
+When you are thirsty, go to the vessels, and drink from that which the young men have drawn."